PowerDNS/pdns/docs/http-api/statistics.rst

 The Statistics endpoint returns an array of objects that can be StatisticItem, MapStatisticItem or RingStatisticItem :

-.. openapi:: swagger/authoritative-api-swagger.yaml
-  :definitions: StatisticItem

-.. openapi:: swagger/authoritative-api-swagger.yaml
+.. json:schema:: StatisticItem
-  :definitions: MapStatisticItem

-.. openapi:: swagger/authoritative-api-swagger.yaml
+.. json:schema:: MapStatisticItem
-  :definitions: RingStatisticItem
+.. json:schema:: RingStatisticItem

 Both MapStatisticItem and RingStatisticItem objects contains an array of SimpleStatisticItem

-.. openapi:: swagger/authoritative-api-swagger.yaml
-  :definitions: SimpleStatisticItem
+.. json:schema:: SimpleStatisticItem